On this page

 Offshore petroleum operations within three nautical miles of the coast and inland waters are administered by the Energy Resources Division under the Petroleum (Submerged Lands) Act 1982 and the Petroleum and Geothermal Energy Act 2000.

 Petroleum operations which occur more than 3 nautical miles offshore from the coast are within Commonwealth waters, and are administered by Commonwealth legislation under the Offshore Petroleum and Greenhouse Gas Storage Act 2006 and associated regulations.
-This legislation is administered by the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA).
+This legislation is administered by the Department of Industry, Innovation and Science, the National Offshore Petroleum Titles Administrator and the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA).

-For more information on offshore petroleum activity, including the Great Australian Bight, and NOPSEMA's approval process can be access via http://www.nopsema.gov.au/
+More information on the regulation and approvals process for offshore petroleum activity, including in the Great Australian Bight, can be accessed via https://www.nopsema.gov.au/community-information/

 Note: As of 1 January 2012, the environmental management function of the Commonwealth’s Offshore Petroleum and Greenhouse Gas Storage (Environment) Regulations 2009 was transferred from the Department of the Premier and Cabinet (formerly Department of State Development)– as a Delegated Authority under this Act – to the National Offshore Petroleum Safety and Environment Management Authority (NOPSEMA).

-The Energy Resources Division undertakes consultation with Government Agencies (including the Department of Environment, Water and Natural Resources, the Environment Protection Authority, and where relevant, the Department of Planning, Transport and Infrastructure and SafeWork SA).
+The Energy Resources Division undertakes consultation with Government Agencies (including the Department of Environment and Water, the Environment Protection Authority, and where relevant, the Department of Planning, Transport and Infrastructure and SafeWork SA).
 Administrative Arrangements establish and explain the government consultation protocols and time frames between the Energy Resources Division and the specific agency.

 Environment Protection Authority (EPA) Administrative Arrangement between EPA and Energy Resources Division (PDF 640 KB)